ALL Parking Permits for Spring 2020 are available to order NOW at champlain.thepermitstore.com.

 Placement and Display

-Affix the decal to the lower drivers side corner of the front windshield.
+Affix the decal to the lower driver's side corner of the front windshield.
 Decals must be clearly visible through the front windshield, so avoid placing behind any tinting.
 Please remove any expired permits from previous semesters.
 Permits must be properly displayed while in the College's assigned parking zones, including designated city streets.
 Vehicles not displaying the required permit will be cited for a fine and/or towed at the owner's expense.

 One Permit Per Person

 No employee or student can receive more than one permit per semester.
 Two cars may be associated with each permit, but only one registered car may be parked in College zones or designated parking areas at any one time and must display the parking permit decal.
-The parking permit decals are removable and shall be swapped between cars depending on which one will be brought to campus that day.
+The parking permit decals are removable and can be swapped between cars depending on which one will be brought to campus that day.

 Notify firstname.lastname@example.org immediately if your permit is lost or stolen and to request a replacement permit.
 Once a replacement permit is ordered, the old permit is no longer valid.
 There is a $10 processing fee for replacement permits.